-LOCAL SUPPORT PROGRAM
+LCCAL SUPPORT PROGRAM

-Increased business activity is one condition that is necessary for the implementation of the proposed plan.
-Much of the impetus to generate business must come from local building business and owners.
-Effective actions can take several forms: e.g. support of City improveefforts, private physical improvement of premises and joint Coordination of these marketing. local efforts can be accomplished through the existing business organization or in some other way, but it is a critical element of plan implementation.
+Increased business activity is one condition that is necessary for the proposed implementation of the plan.
+Much of the impetus to generate business must come from local and building owners. business Effective actions can take several forms; e.g. support of City improvephysical efforts, private improvement of premises and joint Coordination of these marketing. local efforts can be accomplished through the existing business organization or in some other way, but it is a critical element of plan implementation.